In my blogs, I usually write about great (jazz) singers, and what aspiring jazz singers can learn from them.

 So I have a clear picture of what works and what doesn’t.

-So I’ll give you an honest testimony of my experiences.
+So I’ll give you the recipe.
+As a result of all my experiences.